TheDrBee/oSCILLAtor/README.md

 ### Recursion
 The [Recursion smart contract](./contracts/Recursion.scilla) shows how to use recursion in Scilla.
 - create a list [m, m+1, ..., n-1] where `m` and `n` are inputs, see `transition CreateList(m : Uint32, n : Uint32)`
+- create a list of length n with each element being equal to v, ie [v, v, ..., v] with length n
 - compute the factorial of `n`: n! = 1 if n=0 and else n! = n*(n-1)*...*1, see `transition Factorial(n: Uint32)`

 ### Remote State Read